cfpof/ddsampling/README.md

 					*For submission in PAKDD'20

 To run <b>DDSamplingPAKDD20.jar</b>, one want to unzip the DDSamplingPAKDD20.rar file.
 The folder that we will obtain contains the jar file and 4 folders.
 In the <b>InputMatrix</b> folder, we have the weight matrix (<b>matPond_C</b>, where <b>C</b> is the class) that we used to sample pattern from the distributed database (<b>DBpedia+Wikidata</b>).
 The folder <b>LocalDistributedDatabases</b> contains the UCI databases partitioned horizontally (HL), vertically (VL) and finally in a hybrid manner (HD).
 The two other <b>Output*</b> folders contain the sampled pattern respectively from  UCI local datasets and Triplestore databases.
-The UCI datasets allow us to do local simulations such as site failures, non stability of the internet connection, etc.
+The UCI datasets allow us to do local simulations such as site failures, non stability of the internet connection, etc. <br>
+In addition, DDSampling can take into account utility measures such as the frequency (Freq) or area (Area) of a pattern.

 Now with the command line, move into the DDSamplingPAKDD20 folder (<i>DDSamplingPAKDD20/</i>) and run one of the following requests.<br> In our experiments, we distinguished two cases: